Genesis-Z-R/Project-G-39/README.md

 # Project-G-39
 Mobile App Dev
-#BISA
+# Bisa!

 ## Overview

-QuoraClone is a group project aimed at replicating the core features of Quora.
+Bisa! is a group project aimed at replicating the core features of Quora.
 It allows users to:

 - Post and answer questions
 - Upvote helpful content